Space Saving DIY Pull-Out Table

 Once our tabletop was cut to size we decided to give it a test to see how sturdy it would be.
 It passed the test.
 You may have caught this sneak peek if you follow us on Instagram:

-We then stained the wood and table legs with Dark Tung Oil left over from when we sealed our bathroom counter (which we will be sharing in a future post).
+We then stained the wood and table legs with Dark Tung Oil left over from when we sealed our bathroom counter (you can see how we used Tung Oil on our kitchen counters here).
 The Real Milk Paint Company had sent it to us and we are now pretty much hooked on tung oil.
 It does require a bit more time to fully cure but we love how it brings out the character in the wood.

 When it comes to setting up our table, the first thing we do is screw in the wooden legs.